Skip to main content

 • Have no documented performance or discipline issues for at least one year from the date applying for a scholarship

-2. Department training funds must be requested first.
-If your department denies your training request based on their training policy, or can only pay part of it, then you may apply for a scholarship.
+2. Ask your supervisor if there are Department training funds available for your training.
+If your supervisor denies your training request or your department can only pay part of it based on their budget, then you may apply for a scholarship.
+Those individuals pursuing college degrees are exempt from this requirement.

-4. Ensure your application is complete and submitted by the deadline date listed.
+6. Ensure your application is complete and all required information for each of your training request/s is provided.
+Submit your online application by the deadline date listed.

-5. Your application will be reviewed by your department HR staff to verify that you meet Scholarship Program eligibility requirements.
-Those who pass this step will be sent to a Scholarship Review Team.
+8. Applications will be reviewed by department HR staff to verify that the employee meets the Scholarship Program eligibility requirements.

-6. The Scholarship Review Teams review and score applications based on rating criteria.
-Those who “meet standards” for each rating criteria will be considered as passing and moved forward.
+9. The Scholarship Review Team reviews and scores applications based on rating criteria.
+Those who "meets standard" for each rating criteriawill be considered as passing and moved forward.

 • Passing applicants will be sorted from lowest to highest hourly pay (if employee is on special duty, their base pay will be used).

-• Go down the “PASS” list sorted by pay and make awards until budget amount is spent for period.
+• Go down the "PASS" list sorted by pay and make awards until the budget amount is spent for the period.

-The Individual Development Plan (IDP) is a tool designed to align with the criteria that will be used to rate your scholarship application.
-It is also designed to help you be more effective in strategizing and charting a path to your desired destination.
+The Individual Development Plan (IDP) is a tool designed to help you be more effective in strategizing and charting a path to your desired destination.
 Below are IDP resources to help you take charge of your career growth.
+Please note, completing an IDP is not needed when applying for a scholarship.

 1. I am not a member of a union or my union is not listed as a member of the Coalition.
 Can I still apply for a scholarship?